 Age - Minimum age is 15 years old, with the exception that a student who is 14 years old and has completed the 8th grade can be considered.
 The maximum age is 21 years old.

-School - Be enrolled in school and maintain at least a "C" (70) or higher GPA.
-Must have a high school diploma or GED ifnot in school.
+School - Be enrolled in school (High School or College) and maintain at least a "C" (70) or higher GPA.

 An Explorer cannot have a criminal record, to include arrests or convictions.
 Traffic violations do not disqualify an applicant unless it is obvious that he/she is a habitual offender.
 Each applicant is expected to avoid the use of illegal narcotics, alcohol or tobacco products and be sound in their health and fitness.
 Anyone terminated from employment based on any type of theft or deception is also a disqualifier.
 Each candidate must pass a background investigation and maintain a neat/clean appearance.
 A candidate under eighteen (18) years of age must have parental consent to enroll in the program.